CARTAvis/manual_source/source/fundamental_ideas.rst

 These widgets contain an "**Image**" dropdown menu and a "**Region**" dropdown menu.
 The former allows you to select which loaded image cube to show its analytics.
 The latter allows you to select which region to show the region analytics.
 By combining the two menus, CARTA provides a flexible user interface to explore image data.
 When the selected image has the polarization axis, you can use the "**Polarization**" dropdown menu to select which polarization component to use for deriving image analytics.

 As an example below, two image cubes representing 12CO 2-1 and 13CO 2-1 are matched spatially and spectrally.
 Three shared regions are created to highlight different features.
 Three Spectral Profiler Widgets are placed to show different profiles.
 The top one shows the square region profile from 12CO 2-1.
 The middle one shows the polygon region profile of 13CO 2-1.
-The bottom one shows 12CO 2-1 and 13CO 2-1 profiles from the square region.
+The bottom one shows both 12CO 2-1 and 13CO 2-1 profiles from the square region.
 Please refer to the section :ref:`spectral_profiler` to learn how to plot *multiple* profiles in one Spectral Profiler Widget.
 In addition, one Statistics Widget is configured to show the statistics of 12CO 2-1 from the circle region.

 .. raw:: html